 Substance use was never an issue.
 Yes, I drank a lot of alcohol in my late teens and early 20’s, but there were no apparent negative consequences other than the odd hangover, and I had no problems stopping drinking when I moved on to the next stage of my life.

 When I was around 15 I had a period of 2-3 months with unexplained physical symptoms, including weakness and fatigue severe enough that I could barely get in and out of bed.
 Various tests were done, but no physical cause was identified.
 From what I can recall, I was terrified by what I was experiencing, but my mood at the time was numb more than anything.
 Still, physically there is a definitely a resemblance to what I experience when my depression causes psychomotor retardation (significant slowing of movement and thoughts).

 I stayed well for 4 years, and then got very sick again very quickly, with no apparent trigger.
 I noticed symptoms coming on and got started back on meds quickly, but within four weeks I ended up in hospital.
 It took a year and a half, 3 hospitalizations, and many different treatment trials to get into remission.
 It wasn’t a stable remission, though; there were a lot of bumps that were mostly manageable with increases in my medication dosages.
 That is, until I had another relapse almost 2 years ago.
 My illness is now more treatment-resistant than ever.

 So where the heck did this come from?
+Is there a root cause?
 I doubt I’ll ever know the answer.
 In the end I suppose it doesn’t really matter all that much, but I wish I knew more about this beast that has intruded into my life.
 How did it sneak up out of nowhere, and why did it pick me?
 Is it the ghost of that distant great-uncle’s genes swooping in to haunt me but sparing everyone else in the family?
 There can be no answers, only more questions.
 I hope that some day science is able to start to answer these questions for others, even if it comes too late for me.